imflash217/portfolio/docs/blogs/about.md

 > Setting it to `True`, makes the original value of the **input** overridden by the **new output** during the
 > forward pass.

+:trophy: This option of `inplace` is ONLY available to activations functions where we don't need to know the original input for backpropagation.